nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 ### Cooperative Preemption Since Go 1.14

-Do you wonder why I didn't use `fmt.Printf` in each iteration to see whether both goroutines have chance to run?
+Do you wonder why I didn't use `fmt.Printf` in each iteration and check the terminal to see whether both goroutines have chance to run?
-That's because if I had done that, it would have become a cooperative preemption, not a non-cooperative preemption anymore.
+That's because if I had done that, it'd have become a cooperative preemption, not a non-cooperative preemption anymore.

-#### Disassembly the Program
+#### Disassemble the Program
 To better understand this, let's compile the program and analyze its assembly code.
 Since the Go compiler applies various optimizations that can make debugging more challenging, we need to disable them when building the program.
 This can be done using the following command: `go build -gcflags="all=-N -l" -o fibonacci main.go`.
 For easier debugging, I use [Delve](https://github.com/go-delve/delve), a powerful debugger for Go, to disassemble the `fibonacci` function: `dlv exec ./fibonacci`.
-Once inside the debugger, I run the following command to view the assembly code of the fibonacci function: `disassemble -l main.fibonacci`.
+Once inside the debugger, I run the following command to view the assembly code of the `fibonacci` function: `disassemble -l main.fibonacci`.
 You can find the assembly code of the original program [here](/assets/2025-03-11-go-scheduler/non_cooperative_preempt.s).
-As I'm building the program on my local machine, which is darwin/arm64, the assembly code could be different from the one you might see on your machine.
+As I'm building the program on my local machine, which is darwin/arm64, if you build the program on your machine, the assembly code could be different from mine.

 That's all set, let's take a look at the assembly of the `fibonacci` function to see what it does.
 ```